When I use my arms in the front crawl, my feet stop kicking.

 Thanks for getting in touch.
 Your problem is a common one, and it is a question of coordination.

-The timing of front crawl arms and legs varies from person to person, depending on the distance to be swum.
+The timing of front crawl arms and legs varies from person to person, depending on the distance to swim.

-There should be 6 legs kicks for each arm cycle (2 arm pulls).
-A slower leg kick, using 4 kicks per arm cycle can be used and that can be reduced right down to one kick per arm pull.
-In the case of this ‘one beat cycle’ the leg kick provides very little propulsion and just kicks to balance the arm pulls.
-This pattern is used a lot by long distance swimmers to save energy.
+Each arm cycle should have six leg kicks (2 arm pulls).
+A slower leg kick, using four kicks per arm cycle, can be used and can be reduced right down to one kick per arm pull.
+In the case of this ‘one beat cycle,’ the leg kick provides very little propulsion and kicks to balance the arm pulls.
+This pattern is used a lot by long-distance swimmers to save energy.

-As your problem is coordination related, trying to get your legs to kick faster than your arms pull will only make matters worse and become even more frustrating.
+As your problem is coordination-related, getting your legs to kick faster than your arms pull will only make matters worse and become even more frustrating.

-Start by holding a couple of floats under your arms and kicking your legs at a steady speed.
-‘Ok, I can do that easily’ I hear you say.
+Start by gently holding a few floats under your arms and kicking your legs.
+‘Ok, I can do that easily’, I hear you say.
 Then take one float away.
 Hold one float in one hand and again begin to kick your legs.
 Steady speed, face down in the water.
-Then start to pull with the arm thats not holding the float.
-A slow steady arm pull and maintain your leg kick.
+Then start to pull with the arm that's not holding the float.
+A slow, steady arm pull and maintain your leg kick.

-Performing one kick in time with one arm pull should be easier than trying to maintain a quicker leg kick constantly.
+Performing one kick in time with one arm pull should be easier than constantly maintaining a quicker leg kick.

-Keep practising until your legs kick once in time with your arm pull.
+Keep practising until your legs kick once in time with your arms pull.
 Change arms and try the other side.
 Once you get the hang of it, try the full stroke without and floats.
-Both arms with alternating pulls and your legs kicking at the same time as the opposite arm pulls.
-In other words, right arm pulls, left leg kicks one kick and so on.
+Both arms with alternating pulls, and your legs kick simultaneously as the opposite arm pulls.
+In other words, the right arm pulls, the left leg kicks one kick and so on.

-This arm pull and leg kick pattern is a perfectly acceptable way of swimming front crawl and if you practice it in slow motion at first you will soon find it becoming second nature.
+This arm pull and leg kick pattern is a perfectly acceptable way of swimming front crawl, and if you practice it in slow motion at first, you will soon find it becomes second nature.